Hydroelectricity in Canada: British Columbia

 BC Hydro owns and operates the majority of hydroelectric installations in British Columbia.
 A second crown corporation, Columbia Power Corporation and two companies also own large dams in BC, Alcan's Kemano Project and FortisBC.

 90% of BC Hydro's generation is produced by hydroelectric means.
 Natural gas and biomass thermal power round out the generation portfolio.

 Over 80% of BC Hydro's installed in generating capacity is at hydroelectric installations in the Peace and Columbia River basins.
 The GM Shrum and Peace Canyon generating stations are on the Peace River produced 29% of BC Hydro's electricity requirements.
 In the Columbia River Basin, Mica and Revelstoke hydroelectric plants together contributed 25%, while Kootenay Canal and Seven Mile generating stations together supplied 10%.

 The remaining 25 hydroelectric generating stations supplied 14% of electricity production.
 BC Hydro also operates thermal power plants.
 The Burrard Thermal Generating Station contributes 7.5% and the remaining 14.5% of the electricity requirement was supplied by purchases and other transactions.

-BC Hydro's last dam was completed in 1984, since then run-of-the-river projects with private partners have been built.
+BC Hydro's last dam was completed in 2025.
 Power production without reservoirs varies dramatically through the year, so older dams with large reservoirs, retain water and average out capacity.
 As of 2012, there were approximately 40 small hydro sites generating 750 MW.
 By 2014 various companies have built a total of 100 run of the river projects under 50 MW.
 In 2014 they produced 18,000 GWh from 4,500 MW of capacity.